-There’s nothing to stop a buyer from crossing state borders to buy either a new or a used car, though there are a few things to consider.
+Yes, you can.
+There’s nothing to stop a buyer from crossing state borders to buy either a new or a used car.
+However, there are a few things to consider.

-Depending on your state’s regulations you’ll have a certain number of days to register the title at your local DMV and pay a set fee.
-You’ll probably have to show proof of insurance (most states require minimum liability coverage) at this time, as well.
-You’ll also need various forms of identification to have a car titled in your name.
-These typically include a government-issued photo ID (your driver’s license will do), along with a utility or tax bill that shows proof of address.
+Once you’ve bought the car, you have a certain number of days to register the title at your local DMV, usually paying a fee.
+You’ll probably have to show proof of insurance, as well.
+Bring along identification: This typically includes a government-issued photo ID (your driver’s license should do), along with a utility or tax bill that proves your address.

-Be aware that you’ll likely have to get an emissions test or smog check beforehand, which will delay the registration process.
-A test may be required only in certain counties, and newer or low-mileage cars may be exempt from testing, depending on local regulations.
-It pays to check with your state DMV’s website beforehand to see what’s required.
-It’s also wise to have the seller show proof that the vehicle has passed its last emissions test to avoid any surprises later on.
+In many states, an emissions test or smog check will be required to get a car registered, and that could delay your registration process.
+It pays to check with your state DMV’s website beforehand to see what’s required to save you time and effort.
+Have the seller show proof that the vehicle has passed its last emissions test to avoid any surprises later on.

 Where Is It Cheapest To Buy A Car?

 Local supply and demand are key elements in determining a vehicle’s transaction price, whether new or used.
-Among new models, be aware that manufacturers’ cash rebates and other incentives can vary by region to help address these issues.
-We’ve seen incentives on some models differ by $1,500 or more depending on where they’re being offered.
-Check the “local offers” sections on automakers’ websites to see how big a rebate they’re giving in various parts of the country.
-It may be worth a long drive to garner a richer rebate or zero percent financing if it’s being offered where you live.
+For new cars, manufacturer rebates and financing incentives can vary by region.
+We’ve seen incentives on some models differ by as much as $1,500 depending on location.
+Check the automaker’s website to see whether the offers change based on location.
+It may be worth a long drive to get a bigger rebate or zero-percent financing if it’s not being offered where you live.

-This is why you should only consider buying a used vehicle after obtaining a CARFAX Vehicle History Report, which can confirm the number of owners and the odometer reading.
-A Carfax Report may also indicate if the car has been in a wreck, flooded or salvaged.
+To avoid issues like the ones mentioned above, you should consider obtaining a Carfax Vehicle History Report before purchasing a vehicle.
+A Carfax Report can confirm the number of owners and the odometer reading.
+The Carfax Report may also indicate if the car has ever been in a crash, flooded, or salvaged.